 3.7 Available Macro-nutrient

-Data related to available macronutrient (N, P, and K) content influenced by the application of micronutrient sources with certain treatments is shown Data about the available NPK content of the soil at harvest is presented in table.7.
+Data about the available NPK content of the soil at harvest is presented in Table.7.

-1. Available nitrogen
+Available nitrogen

 The maximum nitrogen content (205.81 kg ha-1) was registered with T7 (RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4 kg ha-1) whereas, the lowest (189.00 kg ha-1) was observed in T1 (RDF) at harvest.
 However, the effect was found to be non-significant.
 This increase in available nitrogen might be due to enhanced multiplication of microbes by the incorporation of organic manures which catalyze the conversion of organic bound N to inorganic form Similar results were obtained by Kamble et.al (2022) in soybean, Rao et al. (2016), and Ranpariya et al. (2017) in calcareous soils.